awsdocs/amazon-ec2-user-guide/doc_source/spot-request-status.md

 One or more of the instances in your launch group was terminated, so the launch group constraint is no longer fulfilled\.

 `instance-terminated-no-capacity`
-Your instance was terminated because there is no longer enough Spot capacity available for the instance\.
+Your instance was terminated due to standard capacity management processes\.

 `launch-group-constraint`
 Amazon EC2 cannot launch all the instances that you requested at the same time\.
 All instances in a launch group are started and terminated together\.